General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Which two books do Joey and Rachel swap in season 3’s ‘The One The place Monica and Richard Are Simply Pals’?
+- Which two books do Joey and Rachel swap in season 3’s ‘The One The place Monica and Richard Are Simply Mates’?

 - Which sitcom makes Joey homesick for America in ‘The One with Ross’s Marriage ceremony’?